CloudLabsAI-Azure/Sentinel-with-XDR/labguide/part-01/overview-2.md

 ### Key features of Microsoft Sentinel

 - Log Collection: Microsoft Sentinel collects and centralizes log data from a wide range of sources, including servers, applications, devices, and cloud services.
-- Threat Detection: It uses built-in and custom detection rules to identify suspicious activities and security threats in real-time.
+- Threat Detection: It uses built-in and custom detection rules to identify suspicious activities and security threats in real time.
 - Incident Investigation: Security analysts can use Microsoft Sentinel to investigate incidents, analyze logs, and visualize the scope of security threats.
 - Automation: Sentinel offers automation capabilities to respond to common security incidents and orchestrate complex security workflows.
 - Threat Intelligence: It integrates with threat intelligence feeds to enrich data and improve threat detection.